ThePrajaktaKumbhar/comparative-analysis-of-lighting-dimming-techniques/README.md

-# Comparative Analysis of Lighting Dimming Techniques
+# Effects of Dimming on Power Consumption in Lighting

 ## Project Overview